This Apprenticeship Program Is Good News for the Missouri National Guard

 The Project Eagle Apprenticeship Program has come to the Missouri National Guard.
 This program will allow military training and experience to qualify towards an apprenticeship certification in an industry-driven field.

-Guard Members Can Be Certified In Up to 170 Occupations
+Guard Members Can Be Certified In Up to Nearly 200 Occupations

-This program will allow the Guard members to get certified in up to 170 occupations making this the largest U.S. program of its kind.
+This program will allow the Guard members to get certified, with just under 200 occupations available, making this the largest U.S. program of its kind.
 This was created with the coordination between the Missouri National Guard and the Missouri Department of Higher Education and Workplace Development.

 Project Eagle Apprenticeship Program